SlowDash integrates Python scripts written by users, with features including:

 directory with a name like slowtask-XXX.py

 .
-SlowDash GUI
+The SlowDash

-can start/stop the script, call functions defined in the script, and
+GUI can start/stop the script, call functions defined in the script, and

 bind control variables in the script to GUI elements.
 The SlowPy library